OpenSlides/openslides-backend/docs/actions/user.set_password.md

 Sets the password of the user given by `id` to `password`.
 If `set_as_default` is true, the `default_password` is also updated.

 ## Permissions
-See [[users#Permissions-for-altering-a-user]].
+See [[https://github.com/OpenSlides/OpenSlides/wiki/Users#Permissions-for-altering-a-user]].
 Additionally the OML-Level of the request user must be higher or equal than the requested user's one.
 If saml_id of user is set, an action exception will be raised, because SingleSignOn-users have no local access